open-contracting/software-development-handbook/docs/python/packages.rst

 Classifiers
 ~~~~~~~~~~~

+``"Operating System :: OS Independent"``
--  If the package is tested on macOS, Windows and Ubuntu, use the ``'Operating System :: OS Independent'`` classifier, instead.
+  The package is tested on macOS, Windows and Ubuntu.
+``"Operating System :: POSIX :: Linux"``
--  If the package is tested on PyPy, add the ``'Programming Language :: Python :: Implementation :: PyPy'`` classifier.
+  The package is tested on Ubuntu only.
+``"Programming Language :: Python :: Implementation :: PyPy"``
+  The package is tested on PyPy.

 Documentation
 -------------